|Behavioral & Social Sciences|

 - Endorsement letter from an additional fellow of your section.

 - A current curriculum vitae (CV).
+GSA involvement must be highlighted.

 Nomination letters and CV should address each of the following minimum requirements: